mcgonagle/GitNops/README.md

 and applies them to network automation.

 ## Benefits of a Flox-enabled toolkit
-* Comprehensive Networking Toolkit
+* Provides a Comprehensive Networking Toolkit
-* Tools are Omnipresent
+* Tools are Omnipresent; they are available everywhere
 * Same Tool Version Everywhere
-* Architecture Independence
+* Architecture Independence, works across x86/arm64 and every OS
 * Vendor-Agnostic CI/CD
 * Single CI/CD Action

 ## Benefits of GitNops + Flox